TamuChen18/DisastQA_open/README.md

-# DisastQA: Datasets and Evaluation for Disaster-domain QA
+# 🧠 DisastQA: Datasets and Evaluation for Disaster-Domain Question Answering

-## Overview
-DisastQA provides finalized datasets and evaluation scripts for disaster-domain question answering.
-It supports two tasks:
+**DisastQA** provides finalized datasets and evaluation scripts for disaster-domain question answering.
+It supports two major tasks:
-- MCQ: Multiple-choice questions
+- **MCQ:** Multiple-choice questions
-- OE: Open-ended questions
+- **OE:** Open-ended questions

 This repository contains:
 - `benchmark/`: scripts to generate MCQ/OE test sets from corpus/query/qrels
 - `DATA/`: finalized datasets, human annotations, and evaluation results/scripts
 - Root-level analysis scripts and reports

-Folder names and paths are stable and must NOT be changed.
+Folder names and paths are stable and **must NOT be changed** to ensure reproducibility.

+---

 ## Repository Structure
 ```